zakilur/helm-charts/docs/minikube.md

 Downloading voyager from repo https://charts.appscode.com/stable/ Deleting outdated charts
 ```
-Notice that helm has edit the directory `greymatter/charts` which is untracked by git.
+Notice that helm has added the directory `greymatter/charts` which is untracked by git.
 After installing dependencies it should have a bunch of tarballs.

 *note: if you make any changes to files other than `working-custom.yaml` you will need to run `helm dep up greymatter` again to update these charts in the cluster.*